-LINKS TO THE GENERAL CAPABILITIES
+LINKS TO THE AUSTRALIAN CURRICULUM GENERAL CAPABILITIES

-The knowledge, skills, behaviours and dispositions that students need to succeed in life and work in the twentyfirst century have been identified as General Capabilities.
+In the Australian Curriculum the knowledge, skills, behaviours and dispositions that students need to succeed in life and work in the twenty-first century have been identified as General Capabilities.
 These seven capabilities are expected to be explicitly taught across all learning areas and to all students.